 These trenches were situated on the eastern side of Area 1, on the shallow slopes east of the dry valley.
-Ridge-and-furrow was again present; however, here it was aligned north-south, not east-west, suggesting that the valley formed a boundary between two separate field systems.
+Furrows were again present; however, here it was aligned north northwest-south southeast, almost perpendicular to the relic furrows to the east and west suggesting that the valley formed a boundary between two separate field systems.
 No additional archaeological features were identified.
 Natural geology was exposed at depths of 0.30-0.40 m.